Montgomery bus boycott: Rosa Parks

-Rosa Parks (February 4, 1913 – October 24, 2005) was a seamstress by profession; she was also the secretary for the Montgomery chapter of the NAACP.
+Rosa Parks (February 4, 1913 – October 24, 2005) was a seamstress by profession; she was also the secretary for the Montgomery chapter of the National Association for the Advancement of Colored People(NAACP).
 Twelve years before her history-making arrest, Parks was stopped from boarding a city bus by driver James F. Blake, who ordered her to board at the rear door and then drove off without her.
 Parks vowed never again to ride a bus driven by Blake.
 As a member of the NAACP, Parks was an investigator assigned to cases of sexual assault.
 In 1945, she was sent to Abbeville, Alabama, to investigate the gang rape of Recy Taylor.
 The protest that arose around the Taylor case was the first instance of a nationwide civil rights protest, and it laid the groundwork for the Montgomery bus boycott.